ARTICLE

 Tomb of Ahmad Shah Durrani, Kandahar

-Located in the city of Kandahar in Afghanistan, the mausoleum of Afghan ruler Ahmad Shah Durrani (r.
-1747–72) is associated with important events in the political and cultural history, and more broadly the history of Islam, in the region.
-The brick-and-tile monument built in the late eighteenth century houses the tomb of Durrani, originally named Ahmad Shah Abdali who was the founder of the Durrani empire and, by most accounts, of the modern-day state of Afghanistan.
-It also houses the tombs of his children.
-The mausoleum is part of a complex that holds the Kherqa Sharif — which houses a relic believed to be the prophet Muhammad’s cloak, and is one of the holiest Islamic shrines in Afghanistan.
+Built in the late eighteenth century in Kandahar, Afghanistan, the mausoleum of Ahmad Shah Durrani (originally Abdali) (r.
+1747–72) is a brick-and-tile monument housing his tomb as well as those of his children.
+The Afghan ruler was the founder of the Durrani empire and, by most accounts, of the modern-day state of Afghanistan; his mausoleum is part of a complex that holds the Kherqa Sharif, one of the holiest Islamic shrines in Afghanistan — making it highly significant in the region’s political, cultural and religious history.
 The construction of the tomb and the shrine were probably overseen by Ahmad Shah’s son and successor, Timur Shah Durrani (r.
 1772–93), on a site founded by Ahmad Shah himself.
 It is also known as Ahmad Shah Baba’s tomb, after the ruler’s popular epithet meaning ‘father’.

 A member of the Sadozai clan, Ahmad Shah was a hereditary leader of the Abdali tribe, thus representing two major ethnic groups in the Afghanistan region.
 He commanded Abdali troops in the army of the Persian ruler Nadir Shah between 1736–47.
 Following Nadir Shah’s assassination in 1747, Ahmad Shah took over sovereign leadership with the support of other Afghan clan chiefs, also taking the royal insignia and the coveted Koh-i-Noor diamond from his predecessor.
 Having christened himself Shah Durr-i-Durran — ‘King, Pearl of Pearls’ — he went on to establish a kingdom that encompassed present-day Afghanistan and parts of modern-day Iran, Pakistan, Turkmenistan and India, with its capital at Kandahar.
 After a long illness he died in Maruf in Kandahar province, and was buried at the mausoleum whose construction had already been under way for some time.
 The tomb complex stands in the centre of the present-day city of Kandahar.
 It also includes a mosque, a cemetery and a historical khanqah (Sufi resthouse) that is now used as a madrassa, besides the Kherqa Sharif shrine.